-The students who work at the DLL are multimedia enthusiasts, but their background and expertise vary widely.
 As part of the hiring process, students are asked to pick a specialty to focus on at the DLL (such as audio or video editing, print design, or data visualization).
 As so much of creative work is hands-on, DLL Specialists are encouraged to develop and deepen their knowledge and skill by working on professional development projects within their speciality.
 DLL Specialists work around 6 hours per week (depending on availability).

 If you have questions about working at the DLL, stop by to talk to a DLL Specialist or use our contact form to request more information.
 Visit the Student Employment site to learn about working on campus.